CUAHSI/gallery/source/gallery/RShiny/index.rst

     **Visualizing the color of rivers across the USA**

-    interactive visualization of the color of rivers over space and time
+    Interactive visualization of the color of rivers over space and time

     .. link-button:: VmlzdWFsaXppbmcgdGhlIGNvbG9yIG9mIHJpdmVycyBhY3Jvc3MgdGhlIFVTQQ==
         :type: ref